ev3dev/ev3dev-lang-python/README.rst

 check out our `Python + VSCode introduction tutorial`_ and then come back once you have that set up.

-Otherwise, you can can work with files via an SSH connection with an editor such as `nano`_, use the Python interactive REPL (type ``python3``), or roll your own solution.
+Otherwise, you can can work with files `via an SSH connection`_ with an editor such as `nano`_, use the Python interactive REPL (type ``python3``), or roll your own solution.
+If you don't know how to do that, you are probably better off choosing the recommended option above.

 The template for a Python script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~